European Parliament Calls for Abolition of Pakistan’s “Blasphemy” Law

 Accusations frequently trigger mob violence and even killings.
 Christians acquitted of allegations live in fear of attack by zealous Muslim extremists and often can no longer return to live in their homes.

-In April 2021 two Pakistani Christian nurses were rescued by police from an angry mob on 9 April after they were accused of “blasphemy” by hospital staff in Faisalabad.
+On April 9, two Pakistani Christian nurses were rescued by police from an angry mob after they were accused of “blasphemy” by hospital staff in Faisalabad.